perforce/helix-authentication-service/README.md

 $ openssl x509 -req -in client.csr -CA sp.crt -CAkey sp.key -out client.crt -set_serial 01 -days 365
 ```

-The auth service is hard-coded to read its certificate and key file from the
+The auth service reads its certificate and key files using the paths defined in
-`certs/sp.crt` and `certs/sp.key` files, respectively.
-The path for the
+`SP_CERT_FILE` and `SP_KEY_FILE`, respectively.
+The path for the certificate
-certificate authority certificate is read from the `CA_CERT_FILE` environment
+authority certificate is read from the `CA_CERT_FILE` environment variable.
-variable.
-Clients accessing the `requests/status/:id` route will require a valid
+Clients accessing the `requests/status/:id` route will require a valid client
-client certificate signed by the certificate authority.
+certificate signed by the certificate authority.

 ### SAML IdP